kganallinone/kganallinone/README.md

 # About Me

-### I'm KGAN , a freelance artist, and programmer.
+### K G A N is a student of information technology who works as a freelance web and app developer.

 <!--
 **kganallinone/kganallinone** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.